shounakshastri/shounakshastri.github.io/_blogposts/WordPrediction-Part4.md

 title: "Word Prediction Model - PART 4 - Deploying the model"
 collection: blogposts
 type: blogposts
+excerpt: This is Part 4 of a 5 part series where we build and deploy a text prediction app using R. In this part we build the ui and server side code of the app and deploy it on Shiny.
 permalink: /blogposts/Word Prediction Model - PART 4 - Deploying the model
 tags:
     - WWord Prediction